VirtualPlanetaryLaboratory/vplanet/README.md

 [Rory Barnes' GitHub Page](https://github.com/RoryBarnes) <br />
 [Virtual Planetary Laboratory GitHub Page](https://github.com/VirtualPlanetaryLaboratory)

-If you'd like to stay up to date on vplanet by joining the e-mail list, please send a request to Rory Barnes, rory@astro.washington.edu.
+If you'd like to stay up to date on `VPLanet` by joining the e-mail list, please send a request to Rory Barnes, rory@astro.washington.edu.

 `VPLanet` development has been supported by NASA grants NNA13AA93A, NNX15AN35G, and 13-13NAI7_0024.
 We also acnkowledge support from the University of Washington and the Carnegie Institute for Science.